FBW44-2/Mentoring/03_mentoring/README.md

 # Part B
-This part of exercise focus on consuming promises with .then and .catch methods.
+This part of exercise focus on consuming promises with .then and .catch methods and async/await.
 These methods are very important, not only in consuming but for transforming and combining promises.

 ## Exercise 1
+Try to log the return value of a promise into console without using then/catch or async/await.
+    1. what is the return value?
+    2. why this value is returned?

+## Exercise 2

-Please log the return value of an example promise which resolved/rejected after 3s delay into console.
+1. Please log the return value of an example promise which resolved/rejected after 3s delay into console.
+2. Rpeate the part 1 of this exercise, but this time use async and await.